gilzow/ezsql/readme.txt

 * First version uploaded to WordPress.

 == Upgrade Notice ==

+= 3.08.03 =
+Improved the compatibility and reliability of the restore process.

 = 3.06.29 =
 Add ability to place reports on the dashboard for a given Role.